-What Can a Handyman Do in Bisbee, Arizona?
+What Can a Handyman Do Without a License in Bisbee, Arizona?

 In Bisbee (Cochise County), most “handyman” work is regulated at the state level by Arizona’s contractor licensing law: if the total price of a job (labor + materials) is over the state’s minor-work threshold, you must hold an Arizona contractor license issued by the Arizona Registrar of Contractors (ROC).
 Even when you are under the threshold and exempt from the ROC license, you still typically need a City of Bisbee business license and may need building permits for certain work (especially electrical, plumbing, structural, or exterior work in historic districts).